 It’s apple picking time so bring out all the apple activities for a fun-filled apple theme in your preschool, pre-k, or kindergarten classroom!
 I’m here to share all of our favorite apple-themed activities with you.
-Grab your lesson plan book and let’s go!
-(This post contains affiliate links.)
+Grab your lesson plan book, and let’s go!

 Let’s talk about the Apple Counters because you will need them to create all of these apple activities!
-You can use mini erasers apples, pom poms, apple counters, gems, or stackable counters.
+You can use mini eraser apples, pom poms, apple counters, gems, or stackable counters.

 Apple Tree Shapes is a game my kiddos absolutely love; they played it over and over!
 It’s a simple game, just pick a card, say the name of the shape, and cover it on the tree.

 If you look closely at the writing table, you will see these fun apple letter tracing cards!
-Pretend the black beans are apple seeds and students can build the letter with the apple seeds then trace it with a dry erase marker.
+Pretend the black beans are apple seeds, and students can build the letter with the apple seeds and then trace it with a dry-erase marker.
 Plus, building letters with those little beans is also strengthening those fingers and wrists too!

 For our apple writing trays, I’m using these red plates from IKEA since they look like apples.
 You can use any plate, tray, or pencil box for writing trays as long as it has a tall edge so the oatmeal stays in easily.